fefas/blog.fefas.net/jekyll/_posts/2018-01-20-clean-code-bullshit-or-common-sense.md

 features are easily to add and the old ones easy to change.. that are the TDD benefits.. that is an agile team!

-> We should fight against bad code and always do our best :) .. there is only
+> We should fight against bad code and always do our best.
+There is only
-> one error: not to try it..
+> one error: not to try it.. :)

 Here are the referneces: